We are based in Birmingham. Made up of around 90 staff, around 40 of these are case reviewers.

 Meet the CCRC commissioners

 Twelve Commissioners are appointed in accordance with the Office for the Commissioner for Public Appointments’ Code of Practice.
-They work with the senior management team to ensure we run efficiently.
+They work with the Senior Leadership Team to ensure we run efficiently.

 Decisions about whether or not cases can be referred are always taken by one or more of our Commissioners who are chosen for their professional experience and ability to make important decisions in complicated matters.

 Cases are generally passed to Commissioners on a ‘cab rank’ basis.
-They decide all types of cases and are appointed by the Queen on the recommendation of the Prime Minister.
+They decide all types of cases and are appointed by the monarch on the recommendation of the Prime Minister.